Toyota Sequoia Insurance Rates

 Rates are averaged for all Toyota Sequoia models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Saving money on insurance for a Toyota Sequoia not only requires avoiding accidents and claims, but also having above-average credit, eliminating unneeded coverage, and maximizing policy discounts.
-Spend time shopping around at least every other year by requesting quotes from direct carriers like GEICO and Progressive, and also from your local insurance agents.
+Finding cheaper rates on insurance for a Toyota Sequoia not only requires not taking risks behind the wheel, but also having good credit, avoid buying unnecessary coverage, and deciding if full coverage is necessary.
+Take the time to compare rates at every other renewal by obtaining price quotes from direct carriers like GEICO, Progressive, and Esurance, and also from your local insurance agents.

-- Drivers considered higher risk with a DUI or reckless driving violation will pay on average $1,680 more each year to insure a Toyota Sequoia
+- Drivers considered higher risk who have several accidents or serious violations will pay on average $1,680 more each year for Sequoia insurance

 Rate Tables and Charts